The Connexion's guide to owning a swimming pool in France

 The only pools which do not need to be declared to the authorities are those with a water surface area of less than 10m² – small enough to make them dangerous to dive into.
 If the property is in a protected zone, as many houses in old villages are, or is close to a historic monument site, rules laid out in local urban planning codes will have to be followed.

-Usually the forms are passed to local tax centres, but you should check this has been done, or you might be hit with a tax bill plus an extra sum for late declarations.
-People planning larger pools, with a surface area of between 10m² and 100m², and which are not covered or which have pool covers, either fixed or mobile, under 1.8m high, have to make a declaration of work – déclaration préalable de travaux – at their mairie.
+People planning larger pools, with a surface area of between 10m² and 100m², and which are not covered or which have pool covers, either fixed or mobile, under 1.8m high, have to make a declaration of work – déclaration préalable de travaux – at their mairie before starting work.

 Taxe foncière is calculated by estimating the increased rent you would get with a swimming pool on your property.
 Pools which are judged to be easily moved – those made of material that can be dismantled and are placed on the surface – are not subject to taxe foncière.

-If you have filled out the forms, and informed authorities within 90 days of the pool being completed that work has finished, you will be given a two-year exoneration from the rise in most communes.
+If you have filled out the forms and informed authorities you will be given a two-year exoneration from the taxe foncière rise in most areas.
 Similarly, your taxe d’habitation is likely to rise as the property will be judged to have more “standing” than an identical property without a pool.
 Taxe d’habitation has been lowered by the Macron government, and was to be cancelled for 80% of people this year.
 For the remaining 20%, this has been pushed back to 2023.

 Maintenance and other costs to consider before you dive in